 And by amazing I mean pizza in four flavours that will satisfy even the vegans and gluten intolerant, rice wraps with dipping sauce, a charcuterie board overflowing with goodies – and that’s just a sampling of what we enjoyed.
 Gerry whips up magic all day long in the kitchen – and then puts your willpower to a test.
 Mostly I flunked – but happily so.
 And the shower had to wait.

-Dinner is served around 7 PM so you have a couple of hours of free time.
+Dinner is served around 7 PM at Purcell Mountain Lodge, so you have a couple of hours of free time.
 Find an Adirondack chair and watch the hummingbird wars.
 (Rufous hummingbirds have a mean streak!)

 Flush out your pores in a sauna.
 Read.
 Chat with your fellow guests.
 Play a game.
 Peruse their extensive library.
 Sip wine.
 Do nothing.

-Dining at the lodge is worth the visit alone
+Dining at Purcell Mountain Lodge is worth the visit alone

 At 7 PM sit down family style to enjoy a three course gourmet dinner.
 While wine and drinks are extra, John and I landed on a weekend that included a wine tasting of Ex Nihilo wines.